iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/2_conversion_technologies.rst

 2.2 	Constraints
 -------------------
-The rows used to model energy conversion technologies limit
+These are equations used to calculate relations beween timesteps or between different variables in the model.
+Partially they are generated automatically, partially they are entirely defined by the user.

 * the utilization of a technology in relation to the capacity actually installed (capacity constraint),
 * the activity or construction of a technology in a period in relation to the same variable in the previous period (dynamic constraints),
-* limit on minimum or maximum installed capacity of a technology,
+* limit on minimum or maximum total installed capacity of a technology,
-* limit on minimum or maximum annual production on a technology modeled with load region, and
+* limit on minimum or maximum annual production of a technology modeled with load region, and
 * user defined constraints on groups of technologies (activities or capacities).

 .. _capacityconstr: